Methadone And Adderall

 Finding Treatment For Polydrug Addiction

-When abused, tolerance to these drugs increases to a greater extent and this can make the detox process longer and more difficult.
+When used, tolerance to these drugs increases to a greater extent and this can make the detox process longer and more difficult.
 However, medical support and professional aid can assist addicted individuals in successfully completing detox so they can move on to treatment.

 Both methadone and Adderall are often used over long time periods.
 The body becomes used to operating with these drugs in its system over this time.
 Because of this, tapering off each medication is the safest way to quit these drugs.
 Inpatient drug rehab may be the best option for treating polydrug addiction because it provides more structure and support.